Applications for 2021 are now open

 There are two ways that you can join our AAPS CDT.

-- You can apply for a specific project advertised by one of our CDT's supervisors.
+You can apply for a specific project advertised by one of our CDT's supervisors.
 You'll still be part of the cohort and spend your first year studying the MRes and taking part in CDT training activities.